wlillisdev/tasty_tipples/README.md

   - As a first-time visitor, I want to be able to register and create an account to get full access to the site.
   - As a first-time visitor, I want to quickly view a summary of all products available.
   - As a first-time visitor, I want to click on a product and view the product details.
-  - As a first-time visitor, i would like to learn more about the site owners.
+  - As a first-time visitor, I would like to learn more about the site owners.

 ### Customer Aims:
   - As a customer, I want to be able to quickly search the site to see if they have the product I am looking for.
   - As a customer, I want to see this is a reputable website and that my payment will be secure.
   - As a customer, I want to be able to enter my payments details to pay for my order.
-  - As a customer, I want to be able to add multiple products to a shopping bag a see a total.
+  - As a customer, I want to be able to add multiple products to a shopping bag and see a total.
   - As a customer, I want to be able to view my shopping bag and be able to edit it before checkout.
   - As a customer, I want to be able to contact the store owner if I have any questions.
   - As a customer, I want to be able to see reviews on products from other customers.